 Understanding Recycled Fabrics

 Recycled fabrics are a type of textile made from existing materials such as post-consumer clothes and old textile waste in a factory.
 This reduces the use of virgin crude material and therefore saves water energy and raw fiber.
-Example of finalized The rise of recycled fabrics includes polyester manufactured from plastic bottle waste, cotton obtained from worn out clothes.
+Example of finalized The rise of fabrics includes polyester manufactured from plastic bottle waste, cotton obtained from worn out clothes.
 This new concept addresses the problem of overproduction of residual textile materials, which remains one of the unsolved problems of the fashion industry.

 How Recycled Fabrics are Made